david-why/workflowpy/README.md

 To solve this issue, there are two ways:

 1. Add an explicit conversion, such as `str(var)`.
 This will add an extra action (in this case, Text) to the shortcut, but it will ensure the value is now of the given type.
 The following conversions are supported: `int`, `str`, `float`.
-2. If you're confident about the type a thing is, and you're confident that the Shortcuts runtime can figure it out, you can add a type annotation.
+2. If you're confident about the type a thing is, you can add a type annotation.
+This will also set the type of the value in the generated Shortcut.
 Only the following annotations are supported: `int`, `float`, `str`, `bool`, `dict`, and `list[one_of_the_above]`.
 In most cases, it's probably best to use method 1.